mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 Arguably, this form makes the exponential easier to interpret: Whenever you come upon an exponential function, $f(x) := e^{Kx}$, the rate of change of $f(x)$ at $x$ is simply the value of this function scaled by the constant $K$.

-In a loose analogy, $e$ is to exponential curves as $\pi$ is to circles.
+In a very loose analogy, $e$ is to exponential curves as $\pi$ is to circles.
 Where $\pi$ is a constant that describes all circles, $e$ describes all exponential functions.
 Specifically, $e$ describes the sort of "origin exponential function" -- that is, the exponential function from which all other exponential functions can be described in reference to.

 $e$ arises in a formula for continously compounded interest
 -----------------------------------------------------------